AustenLamacraft/academic-kickstart/content/courses/tqm/jordan-wigner/index.md

 author: Austen Lamacraft
 draft: false  # Is this a draft? true/false
 toc: true  # Show table of contents? true/false
-type: docs  # Do not modify.
+type: book  # Do not modify.
 markup: pandoc
-menu:
-  tqm:
-    parent: Lectures
-    weight: 12
+weight: 120
 ---

 $$